• Skip to primary navigation

 • 180-day report by June 5th of the school year.

-• High school students must also submit a copy of their working transcript by June 5th, so we can calculate the SC Uniform Grade Scale GPA.
+• High school students must also submit grades/credits due June 5th, so we can format this important document and calculate the SC Uniform Grade Scale GPA.
+Click here to submit your request for transcript assistance.

-Do I have to test my child?”
+Do I have to test my child?

 Click here for more information about standardized testing